NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/installModes.md

 ### User Info Service

-In PKI Mode, authentication performed using PKI certificate - the only information that is extracted from certificate is a Distinguished Name (DN).
+In the PKI Mode, authentication performed using PKI certificate - the only information that is extracted from certificate is a Distinguished Name (DN).
-User Info Service provides a way to look up users' metadata by DN, such and name and email.
+User Info Service provides a way to look up users' metadata by DN, such as name and email.
 It is your responsibility to implement and run User Info Service.

 The User Info Service configured in skills-service by adding the following configuration properties: